 14. The Debtors' Chapter 11 bankruptcy filings resulted from the massive fraud of the Rigas Family.
-The Debtors are deeply insolvent and their unsecured creditors are faced with the prospect that billions of dollars of their claims will not be repaid.
-In stark contrast, parties to the fraud, the Co-Borrowing Lenders and other Defendants, now seek to stand first in line to be repaid in full in the Debtors' bankruptcy proceedings.
-This fundamental injustice must be redressed.
-Accordingly, by this action, the Debtors and the Committee, on behalf of the Debtors and their estates, seek, among other things, to: (i) recover as fraudulent transfers the principal and interest paid by the Debtors on the Co-Borrowing Facilities, (ii) avoid as fraudulent obligations the Debtors' obligations, if any, to repay outstanding Co-Borrowing Facilities and other loans made by Defendants, (iii) recover damages for breaches of fiduciary duties to the Debtors and for aiding and abetting fraud and breaches of fiduciary duties by the Rigas Family, (iv) equitably subordinate, disallow or recharacterize each of the Co-Borrowing Lenders' claims in the Debtors' bankruptcy proceedings, (v) avoid and recover certain fraudulent and preferential transfers made to certain of the Defendants, and (vi) recover damages for violations of the Bank Holding Company Act.
+By this action, the Equity Committee, on behalf of the Debtors and their estates, seeks, among other things, to: (i) recover as fraudulent transfers the principal and interest paid by the Debtors on the Co-Borrowing Facilities, (ii) avoid as fraudulent obligations the Debtors' obligations, if any, to repay outstanding Co-Borrowing Facilities and other loans made by Defendants, (iii) recover damages for breaches of fiduciary duties to the Debtors, for aiding and abetting fraud and breaches of fiduciary duties by the Rigas Family, for violations of the Racketeer Influenced and Corrupt Organizations Act, breach of contract, negligence, unjust enrichment, breach of implied covenants of good faith and fair dealing, fraudulent conduct and fraud, (iv) equitably subordinate, disallow or recharacterize each of the Co-Borrowing Lenders' claims in the Debtors' bankruptcy proceedings, (v) avoid and recover certain fraudulent transfers made to certain of the Defendants, and (vi) recover damages for violations of the Bank Holding Company Act.